Junjie-Chu/Code_Review/BoShao/BoShao_Code_Review.md

 pip install "numpy<2.0"
 ```
 2. We need to try the models ourselves.
 His code does not save any models or report any results in the intermediate process.
-3. He only reports the prediction accuracy on the poisoned test dataset, no any other results.
-So only based on the output of his code, we cannot decide if his attack is success.
+3. He only reports the prediction accuracy on the triggered images, no any other results.
+So only based on the output of his code, we cannot decide if his attack keeps the utility / succeeds.